-A study in the Asian Journal of Sports Medicine found that wrestlers with cauliflower ear were significantly more likely to experience hearing loss than wrestlers without the condition.
+A study in the found that wrestlers with cauliflower ear were significantly more likely to experience hearing loss than wrestlers without the condition.
 Cauliflower ear may also be associated with increased risk for ear infections.
 Catching the beginning signs of cauliflower ear will protect you from other complications down the road, as well as help prevent deformity of your ear.

 What does cauliflower ear look like?

 Cauliflower ear is the result of a direct trauma to your ear.
 Your outer ear is made up of cartilage, not bone.
 If your ear is injured, the blood vessels that supple blood to the ear cartilage can tear, causing blood to pool up between the cartilage and the perichondrium.
 The perichondrium is the connective tissue that surrounds the cartilage, and is important for transportation of blood and nutrients to the cartilage.

 Once that fresh blood supply is cut off, your ear cartilage can’t get the fresh nutrients that it needs.
 This leads to infection and death of the tissue.
 Once that happens, new fibrous tissue can form around the area, creating a cauliflower texture on your ear.

 Anyone who is at risk for trauma to their head and ears is at risk for cauliflower ear.
 According to board-certified plastic surgeon Manish H. Shah, MD, FACS, “Risk factors include blunt trauma especially when playing certain sports such as boxing, MMA, water polo, and wrestling, as well as the use of blood thinners.”